The Best Middle Eastern Restaurants in Montreal: Our suggestions

 Restaurant Alep

-Open for several decades, the restaurant Alep is located on Jean-Talon Street.
-Now a Montreal institution, it offers a traditional menu with authentic flavours from Syria and Armenia.
-The specialties of the house have changed very little over the years; their dishes constantly find their originality in their textures, flavours and aromas.
-Note also that Alep offers an excellent wine list!
+Open for several decades, Alep restaurant is located on Jean-Talon Street, just steps from the market.
+Now a Montreal institution, this establishment offers a traditional menu featuring the authentic flavors of Syria and Armenia.
+The house specialties have changed very little over time; here, dishes consistently stand out for their textures, flavors, and aromas.
+Be sure to check out Alep’s excellent wine list!

 199 Rue Jean-Talon Est